Guerilla marketing is a solved problem. 👀

 Here are some tactics for building your campaign:

-These are pretty easy to get started with, all they take is some effort and strategic upvotes/downvotes.
+These are pretty easy to get started with.
+All they take is some effort and strategic upvotes/downvotes.
+And they are a perfect addition to your social media marketing plans.

 Tactic #1: Find a product recommendation thread